vlaaad/blanket/README.md

 There is value in hiding data even when it's immutable: drawing a line between public API and implementation details.
-You might want to create a library (or module in an application) that allows it's users to create some entity and then pass it back to your library.
-You want to be able to change this library in the future without breaking your users' code, so you write in your documentation that shape of your entity is internal and subject to change, hoping that people will read and remember it...
+You might want to create a library (or module in an application) that allows it's users to create some entity and then pass it back to you to other functions.
+It creates a problem: users might start using internals of returned data structure, even though they are not intended to be used.
+You still want to be able to change shape of this data in the future without breaking your users' code, so you write in your documentation that shape of your entity is internal and subject to change, hoping that people will read and remember it...
 And this is where Blanket steps in: it shows users of your library — at the REPL — that part of what you give them is implementation details.

 Blanket is extremely lightweight and non-intrusive: it changes covered objects' metadata to only affect printing, so your covered hash-map is still the same